jinglescode/time-series-forecasting-pytorch/README.md

 We use the [Adam optimizer](https://pytorch.org/docs/master/generated/torch.optim.Adam.html) that updates the model's parameters based on the learning rate through its `step()` method.
 This is how the model learns and fine-tunes its predictions.
 The learning rate controls how quickly the model converges.
 A learning rate that is too large can cause the model to converge too quickly to a suboptimal solution, whereas smaller learning rates require more training iterations and may result in prolonged duration for the model to find the optimal solution.
 We also use the [StepLR scheduler](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.StepLR.html) to reduce the learning rate during the training process.
 You may also try the [ReduceLROnPlateau](https://pytorch.org/docs/master/generated/torch.optim.lr_scheduler.ReduceLROnPlateau.html) scheduler, which reduces the learning rate when a cost function has stopped improving for a "`patience`" number of epochs.
 Choosing the proper learning rate for your project is both art and science, and is a heavily researched topic in the machine learning community.

+Using *mean squared error* as the loss function to optimize our model, we calculate the loss on training and validation based on how well the model is doing in these two sets.
+After every epoch, a smaller *loss* value indicates that the model is learning, and 0.0 means that no mistakes were made.
+From the console's logs, `loss train` gives an idea of how well the model is learning, while `loss test` shows how well the model generalizes the validation dataset.
+A well-trained model is identified by a training and validation loss that decreases to the point of stability with relatively small differences between the two final loss values (at this stage, we say the model has "converged").
+Generally, the loss of the model will be lower on the training than on the validation dataset.

 Append the following code block to your **project.py** file and re-run the file to start the model training process.

 <details>